CSHaitao/CSHaitao.github.io/_pages/about.md

   - /about.html
 ---

-I am now a second year master student in [THUIR](http://www.thuir.cn/), Department of Computer Science and Technology, Tsinghua University.
+I am now a third year master student in [THUIR](http://www.thuir.cn/), Department of Computer Science and Technology, Tsinghua University.
 My supervisor is Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).

-My major research interests are about Information Retrieval and Web Search.
+My research focuses on the following areas:

+* LLM4Legal
+Focused on the in-depth application and optimization of LLMs in the legal domain.
+My research includes but is not limited to:
+✨ Vertical Knowledge Injection: Exploring efficient methods (e.g., post-training) to incorporate domain-specific legal knowledge into LLMs, enhancing their performance in specialized legal tasks.
+📚 Domain-Specific Data Synthesis: Developing tailored training techniques for the legal field, leveraging self-play to generate structured and domain-compliant datasets, improving training efficiency and outcomes.
+🤖 LLM Agent Systems: Investigating the use of LLMs as intelligent agents in legal scenarios, addressing tasks such as legal document drafting, case retrieval, and statute matching to advance legal automation.

+* LLMs-as-Judges
+Exploring the potential and applications of LLMs as intelligent evaluators, including:
+🎯 Performance Evaluation: Researching how LLMs can assess model capabilities (e.g., generation quality, reasoning ability) and building unified evaluation frameworks.
+🚀 Model Evolution: Utilizing LLM-based evaluation feedback to guide the design and optimization of new models, accelerating iterative development.
+⚖️ Bias Mitigation: Developing more reliable LLM Judges to reduce biases and enhance fairness, ensuring trustworthy and equitable evaluation outcomes.

+I am also deeply interested in LLMs for complex problem decomposition and solving, multi-agent collaboration, retrieval-augmented generation (RAG), and information retrieval.
+I look forward to collaborating and exchanging ideas with researchers in these exciting areas!

 Education